fresho-dev/mancha/README.md

 ### Web Worker Runtime Server Side Rendering (SSR)

-For servers hosted as worker runtimes, such as `Cloudflare Workers`, you will need to import a stripped down version of `mancha` that does not have the ability to read local files or evaluate expressions.
-The contents of any `{{ value }}` must be an existing variable in the renderer instance, since string evaluation is not permitted in some runtimes.
+For servers hosted as worker runtimes, such as `Cloudflare Workers`, you will need to import a stripped down version of `mancha` that does not have the ability to read local files.

 ```js
 import { Renderer } from "mancha/dist/worker";